 Effort + Time = Rewards

 Ahhhh!
 The time has finally arrived for the vineyard manager to complete the harvest.
 She’ll have to pick the grape clusters, sort the berries, crush them, ferment the juices and craft a wine that will one day reward the drinker.
-In business, this is what I would call leveraging your network.
+In business, this is what I call leveraging your network.
 It includes benefits like getting an introduction or winning some sweet business in return for all the care you’ve given to your contacts from day one.
 But here’s the thing: It takes about six years of growing newly-planted vines until the fruit they yield is physiologically and chemically sound enough to create wine from.
 That amounts to plenty of money and other resources before we even see bottle #1.
 The same goes for the organic process of networking.
 Returns on your time and energy investments are not seen until months or years down the line.
 The good news is, like with grapevines, as your relationships mature, the rewards become richer and more concentrated.
 So the next time you see the words “Old Vines” on a wine label, acquire the bottle and toast to all of those valuable network relationships you’re about to build, and the key allies who will emerge.